 Technology contributes to a greener society

+The ICT industry is a key enabler of sustainable economic growth due to its role in connecting people and communities globally; through digitalisation and through improved connectivity offering new sustainable solutions.
 Digital services contain considerable potential in the context of environmental and climate improvements.
-Examples in this area include automated communication between machines and equipment – also known as ‘The internet of things’.
-Over the coming years, our lightning-fast and stable internet connections will be paving the way for controlling and remotely operating all kinds of machines and processes in real time.
+Examples in this area include automated communication between machines and equipment; also known as ‘The internet of things’ (IoT).
+In coming years, our lightning-fast and stable internet connections will be paving the way for controlling and remotely operating all kinds of machines and processes in real time.
 This will improve efficiency in society, which will also help save natural resources.

 - Emilie Wedell-Wedellsborg